Genomon-Project/paplot-doc/howto_signature.rst

 Mutational Signature Report
 =============================

-Mutational Signature Report displayes so called "mutation signature" (see e.g., Alexandrov et al., Nature, 2013) as bargraphs, and estimated "contributions" of each signature to the mutations per samples as stacked bar graphs.
+Mutational Signature Report displays the "mutation signature" (see e.g., Alexandrov et al., Nature, 2013) as bargraphs and the estimated "contributions" of each signature to the mutations per samples as stacked bar graphs.

 :Upper panel (mutation signature graph):
   | Mutation signatures are displayed (typically by barplots with 96 elements).